 - The episode of Kochikame in which Maria is introduced.
 His real name is Ai Asato and he became a woman after falling in love with his old coach, who looked a lot like Ryotsu.
 When Ryotsu himself meets Maria, he immediately falls in love with Maria, up to the point of marriage.
 Luckily Ryotsu manages to realize in time that Maria is a man, by accidentally feeling Maria's private parts.

 - Tenma in Kamisama No Iutoori is revealed to be a boy when Akashi solves a puzzle by finding a mannequin that most closely resembles Tenma; all the other mannequins were women, while the solution was the male mannequin.

 - Michiko & Hatchin:

 - Hatchin is only ten and has Boyish Short Hair for most of the series.
 More than a few people mistake her for a boy.

 - One episode has Hatchin meeting a soft-spoken looking girl her age.
-When her father leaves she reveals herself to be a jerkass and then reveals herself to really be a boy, when he pulls up his dress.
+When his father leaves he reveals himself to be a jerkass and then reveals himself to really be a boy when he pulls up his dress.
 Bebel crossdresses because he wants to get into travesty acting like his dad.

 - Tetsuo from Yuureitou is a trans man.
 It's always Played for Drama when he comes out.
 He's stated that in the past women have gotten mad at him when he does.